CyprienFOURCROY/CoReLaTTE/README.md

 The current benchmark uses the **Mexican Family Life Survey (MxFLS)**.

-More specifically, experiments were conducted on:

-* Book II (Household Survey)
-* Wave 2009–2012
+Experiments are conducted on the household survey component of the 2009–2012 wave.

-The dataset contains information regarding:
+The dataset contains information related to:

+* Demographics
-* Household demographics
+* Household income
-* Income
 * Assets
 * Agricultural activities
+* Land ownership
 * Credit
-* Land ownership
 * Economic shocks

 Repository location: